plinss/acmebot/README.rst

 generate backup private keys,
-generate custom Diffie-Hellman parameters, retrieve Signed Certificate Timestamps from certificate transparency logs, and install the certificates and private keys into /etc/ssl/certs and /etc/ssl/private.
+generate custom Diffie-Hellman parameters, retrieve Signed Certificate Timestamps from certificate transparency logs, retrieve an OCSP response from the certificate authority, and install the certificates and private keys into /etc/ssl/certs and /etc/ssl/private.

 If desired, you can test the tool using Let's Encrypt's staging server.